 - Worked examples to illustrate the challenge, and what to look out for

-The Benefit and Budgeting Calculator makes it much quicker to do calculations and the tooltips make it easy to use, meaning we only need to train people once.
+The Better Off Calculator makes it much quicker to do calculations and the tooltips make it easy to use, meaning we only need to train people once.
 The simplicity of the calculator means that clients can often self serve with little support.

 Listen to Sue McCarron, Citizens Advice Wirral

 How to calculate surplus earnings in under 5 minutes

 |Policy review of 2023 and what 2024 may hold

 Join our last webinar of 2023 to hear our policy analysts review 2023's policy changes and big issues, from the ongoing cost of living and energy crises to the funding of local government and the Autumn Statement.|

 We will highlight our policy findings from the year including our work that revealed that millions of households across the UK are missing out on £19 billion of support each year.

 We'll look at the role that data is playing in helping leading organisations to tackle these issues.